PSLmodels/Tax-Calculator/RELEASING.md

 CREATING NEW BRANCH TO FIX BUG IN OLD RELEASE
 =============================================

-Useful when tip of master branch includes changes since old release.
+Useful when tip of master branch includes major changes since old release.

 EXAMPLE: fix bug in release 1.4.0 and then release 1.4.1